osrf/gazebo_tutorials/preset_manager/tutorial_3.md

 The behavior of double pendulum model in this world illustrates the differences between the two physics profiles.
 A classic double pendulum consists of two links attached by a hinge joint.
 One of the links is attached to a fixed point via another hinge joint.
 In this example, the link attached to a fixed point is much smaller, and thus there is a large inertia ratio between the two links.
-The world enforces a constant force lateral to the hinge joint (in the x-direction) by setting the x component of gravity to 1.0 meters per second squared, causing the pendulum to swing back and forth in the XZ plane.
+The world applies a constant force parallel to the rotation axis of the hinge joints (in the x-direction) by setting the x component of gravity to 1.0 meters per second squared.
+The pendulum should normally move only in the YZ plane, but the lateral force causes the pendulum to wobble in the x direction.

 [[file:files/inertia_ratio_pendulum.svg]]